Free financial accounting 1 revision

 Additional information

 i.
-Interest on capital balance is allowed at 12% per annum.
+Interest on capital balance is allowed at 12% per annum

 ii.
-The advertising expense includes a payment of kshs 1,169,000 which was to cover half a year to 31 may 2021.
+The advertising expense includes a payment of KES 1,169,000 which was to cover half a year to 31 may 2021

 iv.
-Staff salaries outstanding as at 31 march 2021 were kshs 217,000.
+Staff salaries outstanding as of 31 March 2021 were KES 217,000

-• Payment of trade payables of kshs 195,000 by cheque and lshs 108,000 by cash.
+• Payment of trade payables of KES 195,000 by cheque and KES 108,000 by cash.

-• The accountant has banked kshs 320,000
+• The accountant has banked KES 320,000

-• Payment of ent expense of kshs 182,000 by cheque.
+• Payment of rent expense of KES 182,000 by cheque

 vi.
-Xi, Yiu and Zao were entitles to salaries of kshs 779,000, kshs 606,000, and kshs 693,000 respectively.
+Xi, Yiu, and Zao were entitled to salaries of KES 779,000, KES 606,000, and KES 693,000 respectively.

 vii.
-Profits and losses are shared among Xi, Yiu and Zao in the ratio of 2:1:3 respectively.
+Profits and losses are shared among Xi, Yiu, and Zao in the ratio of 2:1:3 respectively.

 Required

 a.
-Income statement for the year ended 31 march 2021.
+Income statement for the year ended 31 March 2021.

 b.
-Partners’ current accounts as at 31 march 2021.
+Partners’ current accounts as of 31 March 2021.

 c.
-Statement of financial position as at 31 march 2021.
+Statement of financial position as at 31 March 2021.

-Category: ATD 1-Financial Accounting
+Category: ATD 1-Introduction to Financial Accounting

 Statement of Financial position